-“I think it (new strategic weapon) would be an ICBM with a nuclear weapon on it, that they test and detonate in the atmosphere over the Pacific Ocean,” Maxwell, a former planning officer who served on the ROK-US Combined Forced Command, told the VOA.
+David Maxwell, a senior fellow at the Foundation for Defense of Democracies in the US, offered another option.
+“I think it (new strategic weapon) would be an ICBM with a nuclear weapon on it, that they test and detonate in the atmosphere over the Pacific Ocean,” Maxwell told VOA.

-Maxwell opined that if Pyongyang pulls off that test and demonstrates progress in its nuclear capability, the new weapon “would be a game changer,” as “every subsequent missile launch could be an ICBM with a nuclear weapon pointed at the US.”
+Maxwell, a former planning officer who served on the ROK-US Combined Forced Command, said if the North pulls off that test and demonstrates progress in its nuclear capability, the new weapon would be a “game changer,” as every following launch could be an ICBM carrying a nuclear weapon targeting the US.

 By Choi Si-young (email@example.com